 When I first looked into the Double Shot, it seemed rather shallow compared to what I was holding.
 That is when I figured out the base is detachable.
 When you screw off the base, you have a secret storage container, which is perfect for storing more coffee.
 Brilliant!

 Back in the day, I used to bring a French Press and a Tupperware container with additional coffee into the office.
-If I didn’t grab the Tupperware, I wasn’t going to get afternoon coffee.
-With the Double Shot, you add the extra coffee into the base while you are making the first French Press.
+If I didn’t grab the Tupperware, I wouldn’t get afternoon coffee.
+With the Double Shot, you add the extra coffee into the base while making the first French Press.

 The secret storage for the Double Shot 3.0.